abcd567a/set-gain/README.md

 **In dump1090-fa** at IP-of-Pi/skyaware/gain.php </br>
 **In dump1090-mutability** at IP-of-Pi/dump1090/gain.php </br>

-TThe set-gain app is started automatically at boot.
+The set-gain app is started automatically at boot.
 It can also be started.stopped/status by following commands: </br>
 `sudo systemctl status set-gain ` </br>
 `sudo systemctl restart set-gain ` </br>
 `sudo systemctl stop set-gain ` </br>